avasthirishi/life_blog-backend/README.md

 If you have any questions or need help, please:

 - Open an issue on GitHub
-- Contact via email: your.email@example.com
+- Contact via email: avasthirishi2@gmail.com
-- Connect on LinkedIn
+- Connect on LinkedIn : Rishikesh Awasthi

 ---